virgili0/Virgilio/Topics/math_fundamentals.md

 ### Conclusions

-If you follow the study plan of the guide, take the time to fully understand the proposed courses, and do exercises, you will be equipped with an excellent basic knowledge of mathematics that is needed to do projects of Data Science, and in particular build predictive models of Machine Learning.
+If you follow the study plan of the guide, take the time to fully understand the proposed courses, and do exercises, you will be equipped with an excellent basic knowledge of mathematics that is needed to do projects of Data Science, and in particular, build predictive models of Machine Learning.

 This is because _to implement_ a lot of Machine Learning applications we can often abstract ourselves from low-level details, such as the operations between matrices or the internal functioning of optimization algorithms, even if it is vital to know the principles that govern their functioning.